marc2332/bliss/doc/docs/motion_axis.md

-Assigning a value to the `.position` property sets the user position. *The offset is determined automatically, using the above formula.* The offset value can be retrieved with the `.offset` property (read-only).
+Assigning a value to the `.position` property sets the user position. *The offset is determined automatically, using the above formula.* It is also possible to set or retrieve the offset value with the `.offset` property.
 The sign is read from the configuration.
-The sign value can be retrieved with the `.sign` property (read-only).
+Then the sign can be set or retrieved with the `.sign` property.

 Changing the user position does not change anything on the motor controller.
 No communication with hardware is involved.